 Fallback support of a BC is completely based on R2 specifications and capability report regardless of R4 specification.
 In this case, R2 specifications and capability report needs to provide complete information on supported fallbacks.

 For three meeting, RAN2 has analysed a set of solutions to accommodate the suggested change the RAN4 agreement.
-RAN2 did not yet reached consensus if a RAN2-centric solution should be adopted, however, multiple companies support the solution (R2-2000600) to introduce a new separate list for exceptional band combinations (i.e. with fallback exceptions) upon NW enabling.
+First an email discussion in RAN2#107-bis (R2-1915507), another offline discussion in RAN2#108 (with multiple solution options described with clear way forward in RAN2 in R2-1916498, see Annex 2).
+Furthermore in RAN#109e, multiple companies support the solution (see Annex 3 and R2-2000600) to introduce a new separate list for exceptional band combinations (i.e. with fallback exceptions) upon NW enabling.
 The high level concept of the solution is described below.